Committing an Unnatural and Lascivious Act

 This is a vague statute.
 “A person who commits any unnatural and lascivious act with another person . . . .”
 This statute has been in the past used to prosecute individuals who engaged in unnatural homosexual anal or oral sex.

 Today, it is likely to be used as a negotiating tool for plea deals.
-This crime is a lesser included offense for other crimes.
+This crime is a lesser included offense for other crimes in West Palm Beach.
 There are two types of lesser included offenses: (1) necessarily included offenses and (2) permissibly included offenses.
 The difference between the two types is that necessarily included offenses are always committed where a person commits the crime while permissibly included offenses are sometimes committed where the person commits the crime.

 Crimes where committing an unnatural and lascivious act is a lesser included offense are: